Getting Started with Zero Trust Access Management Trust Begins with Secure Identity

 Organisations can also employ multiple factors across user groups to step up authentication based on an understanding of those authentication attempts.
 Examples might include high risk attempts requiring users to use hardware tokens using a cryptographic handshake to securely authenticate to a service on top of a password or other second factor, while a low risk attempt may offer the option for a FIDO 2.0 or WebAuthn factor alone, no second factor or password required.
 This kind of contextual access benefits both the user and IT/security, only prompting for a second factor during risky authentication attempts—not every time.

 Furthermore, if a user leaves or changes roles within an organisation, automated provisioning and deprovisioning ensures the user has access only to the tools needed to complete work (or, in the case of a departure, automatically revokes all access, mitigating the risk of orphaned accounts or latent access after a departure).
 Finally, these rich access controls should be extended to all technologies used by the workforce, including secure access to APIs that are the building blocks of modern applications but can expose sensitive data to the web.

 Stage 3: Adaptive Workforce

-The final stage of Zero Trust implementation extends organizations’ focus on authenticating and authorizing access.
+The final stage of Zero Trust implementation extends organisations’ focus on authenticating and authorising access.
 This means authentication no longer occurs just at the front gate, but continuously throughout the user’s experience through an adaptive, risk-based assessment to identify potential threats.

 Getting Started with Zero Trust 8